5 Reasons Your Face Feels Sticky After Applying Your Skincare RoutineAugust 22, 2022

 You’re Not Giving Your Products Enough Time to Absorb

 Thicker products like serums can sometimes require more time to absorb than a lighter, more watery formula.
-In addition the overall consistency of the product, ingredients can play a role as well.
+In addition to the overall consistency of the product, ingredients can play a role as well.
 “High concentrations of hyaluronic acid can leave the skin feeling sticky,” says Dr. Zeichner.
 “This is why you won't find products with concentrations above 2% or so.”
 For a non-sticky hyaluronic acid serum, we like the L’Oréal Paris Revitalift Derm Intensives Hyaluronic Acid Serum, which contains 1.5% of the ingredient.

 You’re Not Applying Your Products in the Correct Order